zeromicro/go-zero/readme.md

    }
    ```

-   the .api files also can be generate by goctl, like below:
+   the .api files also can be generated by goctl, like below:

    ```shell
    goctl api -o greet.api
    ```

-3. generate the go server side code
+3. generate the go server-side code

    ```shell
    goctl api go -api greet.api -dir greet